-Many marketers are well aware of the fact that “big data” is the future, using the buzzword to refer to the rapidly proliferating third-party data market.
-But how exactly is today’s third-party data different than the consumer data and customer lists that marketers have been using for decades?
+Many businesses are well aware of the fact that “big data” is the future, using the buzzword to refer to the rapidly proliferating third-party data market.
+But how exactly is today’s third-party data different from the consumer data and customer lists that marketers have been using for decades?

 Here, we provide a practical introduction to modern third-party data, its benefits for brands, and how to make it work for your organization.

-To put that into context: virtually every brand gathers data directly from its audience – names, email addresses, order history, etc. This information is called first-party data.
+First-party data collection is how every customer-facing brand gathers data from its audience.
+Data such as names, email addresses, order history, etc., is retrieved at their customer touchpoints.
 For access to more data beyond what you’ve collected in-house, you’ll need to find a second-party or third-party source.

 Second-party data refers to audience information collected by another consumer-facing company.
 Second-party data exchanges are typically made directly between brands, and its availability, depth, and scope share the same limitations as first-party data.

-Third-party data, on the other hand, is collected by a third-party data company, is always readily available, and its breadth and scope are more expansive than what can be collected in-house, directly from the consumer.
+Third-party data, on the other hand, is collected by a third-party data company, is always readily available, and its breadth and scope are more expansive than what can be collected in-house.

 Before the internet, third-party data was relatively limited.
 There were a small number of companies that maintained customer lists for purchase, and they were typically applied in snail mail or telephone campaigns, which had limited utility and attribution capability.